SCBI-ForestGEO/McGregor_climate-sensitivity-variation/paper_outline.md

 4. Larger trees suffer more because larger trees tend to be species with more drought-sensitive traits.

-    * P4a- TLP predicts drought response
+    * P4a- Traits (TLP, ring porosity) predict drought response
     * P4b- TLP is lower (larger negative) in smaller/ understory trees
     * P4c- Inclusion of TLP in model eliminates (or significantly reduces) effect of height (and elev).